 Annual Percentage Yield Sample Clauses

 Annual Percentage Yield.
-The annual percentage yield reflects the total interest your money will earn if it remains on deposit for a full year, with compounding, if there is no change in the annual interest rate and all interest earned remains in the account for the entire year.
+The annual percentage yield reflects the total interest your money will earn if it remains on deposit for a full year with compounding, if there is no change in the annual interest rate and all interest is left in the account.
 A withdrawal of interest will reduce earnings.
-The annual percentage yield in effect when you open your account is stated on the Rate Sheet that is available upon request.
-That annual percentage yield is effective only until the next interest rate change.
+The annual percentage yield in effect when you open your account is stated on the Rate Sheet that is available upon request, or the CD Confirmation provided to you, and is effective only until the next interest rate change.

 AutoNDA by SimpleDocs